Cheyney Honda Campus All-Star Challenge Team to Compete in the 29th Annual National Championship Tournament in Los Angeles

-Teams from 48 HBCUs will go head‐to‐head in the National Championship of America's premier academic quiz for top HBCU student on the American Honda Motor Co., Inc. campus in Torrance, California.
+Teams from 48 HBCUs will go head‐to‐head in the National Championship of America's premier academic quiz bowl for top HBCU students on the American Honda Motor Co., Inc. campus in Torrance, California.
 Cheyney has the opportunity to win the HCASC top prize ‐ a $75,000 institutional grant from Honda.

 Cheyney will be represented by Team Captain, Meghan Sowersby, (a sophomore majoring in Communications from Glenolden, PA), Jesse Lucas, (a senior majoring in Social Relations from Richmond, VA), Stephen Adasonla, Jr., (a sophomore majoring in Biology from Lebanon, PA), and Kei Kebreau, (a sophomore majoring in Computer Science & Math from Queens, NY).
 Keystone Honors Academy Director Nicole Rayfield rounds off the team as the HCASC coach.

 “I’m so pleased that Cheyney’s team will again participate in the national competition for the Honda Campus All Star Challenge!
 This academic competition incorporates material across all disciplines, and student participation requires an expansive breadth and depth of knowledge,” said University Provost Dr. Tara Kent.
 “Cheyney’s placement indicates the strength of both our students and our academic programs.
 Three years ago, Cheyney placed second in the national competition, and it’s exciting to see this consistency in the abilities of our students.”